MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

         }
     }

 ### Do you see the trick?
-We have wrapped our actual parameters in Parser<> so now we made it sure that:
+We have wrapped our actual parameters in Parser<T> so now we have made it sure that:
-1. We dont get 'No TryParse method found' because Parser<T> has it.
+1. We do not get 'No TryParse method found!' error, because Parser<T> has it well defined.
 2. We parse the json and store the result in parser class.
 3. We pass the result to actual Command and Query object.
-4. Thus, we get the job done without writing the same annoying TryParse method code in every entity that we define.
+4. Thus, we get the job done without writing the same annoying TryParse method in every entity that we define.

 ### CAUTION: Do not use \[FromQuery] or \[FromBody] in end-points.
-If you use those, TryParse will not get called and error will get generated.
+If you use those, TryParse will not get called and an ugly error will be generated.

 To provide supports for the above mentioned, the following CCC (Conditional Compilation Constants) were came to my mind: